sagakom/systatic/readme.md

 # Thunderbird

-Thunderbird is a Fast and Lightweight Static Site Generator built in PHP.
+Thunderbird is a Fast and Lightweight Static Site Generator built on PHP.
+With a few install steps, you'll be ready to go!
+Behind the scenes, Thunderbird is using many different packages to make everything work the way it does.
+Some of these include:

+* Symfony Console
+* Parsedown
+* Laravel Blade
+* Symfony Filesystem

 ## Useful Links
 * [Website](https://thunderbird.netlify.com/)